1:1 Initiative - 2015-2016 - Grades 6-12

 - There are fewer pieces and components on the iPad than on a traditional laptop, reducing maintenance expenses.

-For juniors and seniors, no primary texts will be loaded onto the iPad.
+For seniors, no primary texts will be loaded onto the iPad.
 Use of the iPad will be supplemental to the text and other sources.
 Teachers are excited for the implementation.
-At the same time, we are respectful that parents of juniors and seniors have 1 or 2 years to use the device for school purposes.
-As a result, we have made the device optional for students in grades 11 and 12.
+At the same time, we are respectful that parents of seniors have 1 year to use the device for school purposes.
+As a result, we have made the device optional for students in grade 12.

 Along With Synthesizing the Teaching-Learning Process,